rieckpil/progmot/content/post/writing-a-book-remotely.md

 This would have helped us save some time for the final polishing and is one of our main lessons learned.

-Three different authors have three different opinions on when to use bold or italics.
+Three different authors have three different opinions on when to use bold or italic script.
 Sometimes there are even four opinions if you forget which rules you applied yesterday.

 Examples of this include:

 - When to use *bold*?
 - When to use _italics_?
-- When to use an infobox?
+- When to use an info box?
 - How to structure the headers?
-- How and which screenshot to take?
+- How to take a screenshot and which screenshot to take?
 - What is an acceptable number of links on a book page?
 - etc.